openobserve/openobserve-docs/docs/docs/functions.md

 `to_timestamp_seconds()` does conversions to type `Timestamp(Seconds, None)`, from:

-- Timestamp strings, the same as supported by the regular timestamp() function (except the output is a timestamp of secondseconds resolution)
+- Timestamp strings, the same as supported by the regular timestamp() function (except the output is a timestamp of seconds resolution)
     - `1997-01-31T09:26:56.123Z` # RCF3339
     - `1997-01-31T09:26:56.123-05:00` # RCF3339
     - `1997-01-31 09:26:56.123-05:00` # close to RCF3339 but with a space er than T